metabrainz/picard-docs/config/options_profiles.rst

 :index:`Backing Up and Sharing Profiles <profiles; backing up and sharing>`
 -----------------------------------------------------------------------------

-As of Picard v3.0 you have the ability to export option profiles for backup purposes or to share with others.
+You have the ability to export option profiles for backup purposes or to share with others, and import option profiles previously exported.

 :index:`Exporting a profile definition <profiles; exporting>`